Arrow BOOK

 Ketamine infusion may be considered for people with:

-• Wide spread pain with features of central sensitisation
+• Wide spread pain linked to central sensitisation

-• Fibromyalgia symptoms that significantly disrupt sleep and function
+• Fibromyalgia symptoms affecting sleep and daily function

-• Pain that has not improved with medication physiotherapy pacing and supportive treatments
+• Pain that has not improved with medication, physiotherapy, pacing, or supportive treatments

-• Complex pain presentations where a consultant identifies pain amplification pathways as a major contributor
+• Complex pain presentations where pain amplification pathways appear significant

-A consultation is required to confirm suitability and discuss realistic goals and expected outcomes.
+A consultation is required to confirm suitability and discuss realistic expectations and treatment goals.

 The aims of treatment may include: